marcelpetrick/DevNotes/BeenThereSeenThat/20221029_NeuroTechMUC_Hackathon_Day0/readme.md

 * device could be the easiest one your computer
 * FMRI or MEG are skipped for this, because not optimal and slow
 * Electrocorticogram: ECoG: surgery is needed
-* Electroencephalogram (EEG) - easy ot apply and the signal is pretty good
+* Electroencephalogram (EEG) - easy to apply and the signal is pretty good
-  * moderate spacial resolution, hih temporal resolution, low signal tonoise ratio, 0-40Hz, 1-64(128) channels, 1 mV - 100 mV
+  * moderate spacial resolution, high temporal resolution, low signal to noise ratio, 0-40Hz, 1-64(128) channels, 1 mV - 100 mV
 * important is to get a clean EEG signal; if the subject is clenching with teeth, then the signal degrades much
 * unicorn-bi.com - a brain interface - https://www.unicorn-bi.com/product/unicorn-hybrid-black/ - 999€ ..
 * todo: bee bot kaufen ...
 92 euro
 * g.Tec Suite 2020: for access to the channels, programming interfaces, just output of data - all in one
-* how to do measurems, how to mount a cap? active electrodes, which amplify the signal put cap on, then chin strap, the massage it to the head, reference electrode on the earlobe (with gel), one electrode on the forehead as groudn eelctrode (yellow), the inject gel in all of the signal electrodes, then with gel really clean signals, takes roundabout 6 minutes (for someone experienced)
+* how to do measurements, how to mount a cap? active electrodes, which amplify the signal put cap on, then chin strap, the massage it to the head, reference electrode on the earlobe (with gel), one electrode on the forehead as ground electrode (yellow), the inject gel in all of the signal electrodes, then with gel really clean signals, takes roundabout 6 minutes (for someone experienced)
-* eyeblinks, moving the teeth, rolling eyes, bithing teeth really screws up the signal (movement artifacts)
+* eyeblinks, moving the teeth, rolling eyes, biting teeth really screws up the signal (movement artifacts)
 * dry-electrode-cap with screwing electrods and 16 inputs it took like 30 seconds to get the cap fixed

-slow cortical potentials: anticipation tasks: not used anymore because of easy defets
+slow cortical potentials: anticipation tasks: not used anymore because of easy defeats
 * event-related, non-phase-locked changes
 * the phenomenon of synchronisation of the signals happens even before the finger moves;before and after the movement the amplitude is getting really big
   * the signal looks really similar when you just imagine the movement